Business Capability Statement

 Our testing requires considerable time to make sure what we do is compatible with both medium and support.
 Solvents, cleaning agents, abrasives, and all methods, materials and techniques are discussed and tested before being used.
 We make certain all information necessary has been sought out and acquired, whether or not a particular work request seems typical and standard or unusual enough to require greater research.

-Our team has at least two conservators discuss treatment options before beginning testing or restoration procedures.
-Photos are made with both film and digital cameras for a good record of all activity.
+Our team has of eight conservators has at least two conservators discuss treatment options before beginning testing or restoration procedures.
+Photos are made with digital and occasionally film cameras for a good record of all activity.
 Before, during and after photos are taken on any work restored.
 Photos and a written record of all treatments, including materials and techniques are kept in a customer file that shows all work from that source.

 Avery’s bio may be seen at: http://www.averygallery.com/Mr.Averysbio.htm